ag2ai/.github/profile/README.md

 This GitHub organization is created and maintained by  AutoGen's original creators and maintainers following a contribution-based open governance protocol.

-We host the most stable version of AutoGen in https://github.com/ag2ai/ag2, which is available via pypi packages [ag2](https://pypi.org/project/ag2/), [autogen](https://pypi.org/project/autogen/) and [pyautogen](https://pypi.org/project/pyautogen/):
+We host the most stable version of AG2 (formerly AutoGen) in https://github.com/ag2ai/ag2, which is available via pypi packages [ag2](https://pypi.org/project/ag2/), [autogen](https://pypi.org/project/autogen/) and [pyautogen](https://pypi.org/project/pyautogen/):
 ```
 pip install ag2